Skip to main content

 GDPR Data Governance

-The GDPR's data governance framework centers on the principles of lawfulness, fairness, transparency, purpose limitation, data minimization, accuracy, storage limitation, integrity and confidentiality, and accountability (Article 5).
+The GDPR's data governance framework centres on the principles of lawfulness, fairness, transparency, purpose limitation, data minimisation, accuracy, storage limitation, integrity and confidentiality, and accountability (Article 5).
 These principles govern how personal data is collected, stored, processed, and deleted.

 EU AI Act Data Governance (Article 10)